 Investing in strategic communications and narrative change to advance the grassroots.

 CLOSED: The 2022 application period has closed and the program will reopen in early 2023.

 Supporting communications capacity-building and skills development opportunities.

-CLOSED: The application process for this program will open in Summer 2022.
+CLOSED: The application process for this program is closed.

 Since its launch in 2012, the Fund has seeded the field with more than $3.5 million in targeted communications support.
 Yet we know the gap in communications funding remains significant and urgent.
 In addition to our grant programs, we work to inspire increased investment in communications at large.
 If you are a funder interested in learning more about the Food and Farm Communications Fund, or ways to bolster communications through your own grantmaking, let’s connect!

 Cover > “Long Roots, Long Lives” mural by Christin Apodaca at La Semilla Community Farm (Anthony, NM) inspired by regional foodways stories.
 Photo Credit: Michelle Carreon and La Semilla Food Center; “Frontline Narratives” by HEAL Food Alliance; “Tactics” by Food Chain Workers Alliance; Samuel Genshaw in the film “Gather“; “Blueberries” by Veeterzy via Unsplash.